-Compensation and related costs.
-Compensation and related costs increased \$143.7 million, or 8.6%, for 2018 as compared with 2017.
-The largest part of the increase was an increase in base salaries, benefits and related employee costs of \$77.1 million, resulting from an increase of 6.2% in average headcount, combined with a modest increase in salaries at the beginning of 2018.
-Our operating results led to a \$68.0 million increase in annual variable compensation and contributed to the \$45.0 million increase in non-cash stock based compensation expense as the annual grant value was higher in 2018.
+For 2018, compensation and related costs increased \$143.7 million, or 8.6%, as compared with 2017.
+The largest part of the increase was an increase base salaries, benefits and related employee costs of \$77.1 million, resulting from an increase of 6.2% in average headcount, combined with a modest increase in salaries at the beginning of 2018.
+Our operating results led to a \$68.0 million increase in variable compensation and contributed to the \$45.0 million increase in non-cash stock-based compensation expense as the annual grant value was higher in 2018.
 Additionally, our 2018 equity grant reflected the adoption of more favorable post-retirement vesting provisions, which shifted a greater percentage of the expense related to the annual grant to be recognized for 2018.
-The 2018 period also includes \$9.0 million in one-time bonuses paid to certain associates from U.S. tax reform benefits.
+The 2018 period also included \$9.0 million in one-time bonuses paid to certain associates from U.S. tax reform benefits.
 These increases were partially offset by lower market-related expense of \$30.3 million from our supplemental savings plan and higher labor capitalization related to internally developed software.